Starting your career

 Here are just a few reasons why you should consider joining the highly skilled work force employed in this ever evolving industry.

 There are many benefits that come with being an engineer

-For those of a practical nature or individuals wishing to 'earn as you learn' modern apprenticeships in refrigeration and air conditioning are available.
+For those of a practical nature or individuals wishing to 'earn as you learn' an Engineering Technician apprenticeship in refrigeration, air conditioning and heat pumping is now available.
 An apprenticeship is a combination of on the job training and part time college education.
 It is a good starting point for those wishing to become servicing, installation or commissioning engineers.

 Degree level entry

-Bharat Patel is a Refrigeration Engineer involved in the service and maintance of refrigeration systems.
+Bharat Patel is a Refrigeration Engineer involved in the service and maintenance of refrigeration systems.